tarantool/doc/doc/reference/reference_lua/config.rst

                  -   ``alerts`` -- warnings or errors raised on an attempt to apply the configuration

+                Since version :doc:`3.3.0 </release/3.3.0>`

+                 -   ``hierarchy`` -- table, showing names of the group, replicaset, and the instance itself.

         Below are a few examples demonstrating how the ``info()`` output might look.

         **Example: no configuration warnings or errors**